octoml/mlops/docs/mlperf.automation/tasks/task-image-classification.md

 python3 -m pip install ck
 ```

-We suggest you to create a virtual CK environment as follows:
+We suggest you to create a virtual CK environment using MLPerf inference v1.0 template as follows:

 ```
 ck pull repo:octoml@venv